Health Checks (Enterprise)

 The Health Checks System operates across several parts of the Rundeck System:

-- Project Nodes - as determined by your Nodes configuration.
+- Project Nodes - as determined by the account's Nodes configuration.

-- Health Checks configuration - the definition of which checks to run in your project configuration.
+- Health Checks configuration - the definition of which checks to run in the project configuration.

 - Node Execution - Command and Script execution use the configured Node Executor for the nodes